mahmoudsfares/fcm_sample/README.md

 * follow the numbered todos for a step-by-step guidance.. there are ones in AndroidManifest.xml, AppDelegate.swift & info.plist but might not show up in the todos tab.. make sure to check them out.
 * the app contains 3 screens: home, second, and notification data
-* home: can work as a first screen with the ability to navigate to the second one via a button and can work as a splash screen.. follow the TODOs without numbers to change the purpose
+* home: can work as a first screen with the ability to navigate to the second one via a button and can work as a splash screen.. follow the TODOs without numbers to change the functionality
 * second: the screen that shows after home
 * notification data: shows only when a notification is tapped to display the payload data
 * the sample is designed to receive the notification payload as follows: